 This was a key question behind a recent white paper, “The impact of immediate feedback on driving behaviour’, published by Masternaut in June 2017.

-The paper summarises the results of a study of 9,000 light commercial vehicles (LCVs) in commercial fleets comparing vehicles with the in-cab coach to vehicles without it over three months.
+The paper summarises the results of a study of 9,000 light commercial vehicles (LCVs) in commercial fleets.
+The study compares vehicles with the in-cab coach to vehicles without it, over the course of three months.

 Data was compiled on the following driver behaviours:

 In addition, fuel consumption data was also monitored and analysed.